 How Piaget’s Theory of Cognitive Development Affects Teaching and Interacting With Children

-As you start to learn more about the different stages of cognitive development, you can start to use activities to foster a child’s development.
+As you learn more about the different stages of cognitive development, you can use activities to foster a child’s development.
 You can encourage pretend play to develop a child’s understanding of symbols.
 You can give them logic puzzles to help them refine their skills during the Concrete Operational Stage.

 Continue learning about each stage of cognitive development.
-As you do, you will learn more about when children begin to acquire different skills.
-Use this information to help your students or the children in your life as they go through each of the four stages.
+As you do, you will learn more about when children acquire different skills.
+Use this information to help your students or the children in your life through the four stages.